fortinux/docker-compose-mysql-phpmyadmin/README.md

 ## A docker compose with MySQL, phpMyAdmin and a container client lab.

-- To run MySQL on port 3306, phpMyAdmin om port 5000 and a container with Ubuntu in order to work as a client:
+- To run MySQL on port 3306, phpMyAdmin on port 5000 and a container with Ubuntu in order to work as a client:

 `docker compose up -d`